-Breach of warranty law (or “lemon law”) allows consumers to file lawsuits against manufacturers or merchants for products that fail to live up to their warranty.
-The term “lemon law” has its origins in the slang term “lemon,” which denotes a faulty item or dud.
+Breach of warranty law—or “lemon law”—allows consumers to file lawsuits against manufacturers or merchants for products that fail to live up to their warranty.
+The term “lemon law” has its origins in the slang term “lemon,” which denotes a faulty item or a dud.

 The foundation of this kind of litigation is the Magnuson-Moss Warranty Act of 1975, which aimed to protect consumers from false or misleading advertising, to clarify warranties, and to strengthen those warranties by forcing companies to uphold them.

-Most lemon law lawsuits involve a refusal of warranty service, three or more unsuccessful repair attempts, and/or a product being out of service for 30+ days due to repair attempts.
+Most lemon law lawsuits involve a refusal of warranty service, 3+ unsuccessful repair attempts, and/or a product being out of service for 30+ days due to repair attempts.
 However, there are many exceptions to these guidelines.

-If you think you may have a lemon law case, don’t hesitate to contact us for a free, no-obligation case review.
+If you think you may have a lemon law case, don’t hesitate to contact us for a free, no-obligation consultation.
 Under the Magnuson-Moss Act, a prevailing plaintiff may recover legal fees, which means a person can pursue a breach of warranty lawsuit free of charge.

 The Magnuson-Moss Warranty Act (or Federal Lemon Law)